theoretical ecohydrology lab

 We use theoretical methods—conceptual, mathematical, and numerical models—to study ecohydrological processes in terrestrial systems.
 We are currently working on:

-- urban ecohydrological functions at the city scale
+- urban ecohydrological units

 We teach courses on terrestrial ecohydrology in the Environmental Sciences, Civil Engineering, and Environmental Engineering graduate programmes.